 It can include depositions, which include the other attorney posing oral questions in an office setting, which are then answered under oath.

-Litigation attorneys work around the clock to present their case before the judge or prepare for the next day in court when cases go to trial.
+Litigation attorneys work around the clock to present their cases before the judge or prepare for the next day in court when cases go to trial.
 To create a trial subject, litigators work with experts and clients.
 They analyze a case’s strengths and shortcomings and create appealing arguments.
 They prepare their clients and witnesses for testifying.

 Possibilities of a Settlement